Buying advice for solar panels

 Buying solar panels is a huge investment, so make sure you don't waste your money.
 We show you how to spot a dodgy company and how to find a decent solar panel installer.

 How to buy solar panels

-To highlight what you need to consider before having solar PV installed, we've produced a free downloadable solar PV installation checklist.
+To highlight what you need to consider before having solar PV installed, we've produced a free downloadable checklist:

 The checklist includes tips and advice on what you should do, plus the questions to ask before, during and after a visit from a solar PV installer.

 At Which? we often hear concerns from consumers approached by solar panel companies out of the blue, put under pressure to make quick decisions about purchase, or offered add-ons to their existing systems.